Playing Cards by the Master of the Banderoles

-The Master of the Banderoles - so-called because of the banderoles (speech banners) present in many of his prints - originated in the North Netherlands during the mid-fifteenth century.
+The Master of the Banderoles - so-called because of the banderoles (speech banners) present in many of his prints - originated in the North Netherlands during the mid-fifteenth century and lived in the east of the Netherlands between Zwolle and Bocholt ca. 1462-1500.
 He (or she) was one of the earliest professional printmakers.
 Most of his output consisted of devotional and decorative images for the emerging market for prints which would have been pasted onto boards or into books.
 He tended to copy subjects from other sources whilst building up a composition, or reuse his own motifs, rather than create original works.

 The Master of the Banderoles produced religious and devotional images as well as subjects such as grotesque alphabets and these playing cards.
 He worked in the new medium of engraving which required draughtsmanship and technical ability for copying the works of existing masters.
 The cross-over between religious and profane images is evident in the cup suit symbols which are in fact ciboria, cups for holding hosts from the Christian Eucharist and presumably sacred, similar to the chalices used for wine.
 The Master of the Banderoles seems to be very familiar with their designs.
 They were usually made of precious metal, or plated with silver, and possibly decorated with engraving.
 Ciboria were sometimes kept at homes to be handy for the Last Rites where needed.
 The impish little figures - putti - cavorting amongst the ciboria add a slightly irreverent sense of fun and playfulness to the playing cards, consistent with their use as a recreational game.